Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Use alternate service providers (don't use Google's GMail)
 * Ideally, use *decentralized* alternate services/networks
   * Have a Jabber+OMEMO fallback for Signal (for the truly frightening case where Signal is censored)
-* If you posses a camera which supports GPS disabled it (those coordinates are photo metadata)

 ## Helpful tools